Installation

 VibeKit’s Dagger provider supports multiple container registries through a flexible factory pattern:Registry Selection

-The registry is selected based on theregistryName
+The registry is selected based on theregistryName configuration:

 Image Resolution Strategy